Pa1mantri/VSD_Hardware_Design/README.md

 Instead of or and and gates it shows the instances u1 and u2 while preserving the hierarchy.
 This is called the hierarchical design.

 Instead of or, and the circuit is implemented using nand and inverter gates.
 We always prefer stacked NMOS's(nand gates)to stacked the PMOS's(nor cascaded with inverter for or).
 Because pmos has a very poor mobility and therefore they have to be made quite wide to obtain a good logical effort.
+Logical effort  quantifies how much "harder" it is for a particular gate to drive a load compared to a standard inverter.
 When we use flatten to generate a flat netlist.
 Here there are no instances of U1 and U2 and hierarchy is not present.

 <img width="867" alt="heirarchial_flat-4" src="https://user-images.githubusercontent.com/114488271/205282772-ee1865e1-dd2c-410a-acac-ebc2eef0c1dc.png">